Night raid on Narang: Investigation

-NATO did, though, concede it authorized the operation and apologized for doing so, admitting the dead were likely civilians and that the intelligence on which the authorization was based was faulty.
+NATO did, though, concede it authorized the operation and apologized for doing so, admitting the dead were likely civilians "gunned down by mistake".

 Reactions

 Afghanistan

 Hundreds of Afghans rallied in the streets of Jalalabad and Kabul.
 Hundreds were university students and some were wearing blue headbands with the words: "Stop killing us!".
 They burned an effigy of U.S. President Barack Obama and chanted "Death to America" and "Obama!
 Obama!
 Take your soldiers out of Afghanistan!".